x64dbg/docs/commands/breakpoints-conditional/SetBreakpointCommand.md

 # SetBreakpointCommand

-Set the command to execute when a breakpoint is hit.
+Sets the command to execute when a software breakpoint is hit.
 If the command condition is not specified, it will be executed when the debugger breaks, otherwise it will be executed when the condition is satisfied.

 ## arguments